KPrince-coder/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

   For multiples of three, print 'Fizz' instead of the number and for the multiples of five print 'Buzz'.
   For numbers which are multiples of both three and five print 'FizzBuzz'.
+10.Prints a triangle, followed by a new line.